xiaoylu/leetcode_category/SystemDesign/Readme.md

 * Eventual consistency: eventually the system converges to the same state
 * Strong consistency: data **viewed after an update** will be consistent for all observers of the entity

-Choices of NoSQL
+Choices of NoSQL via CAP
 ---
-HBase:
-* Frequent writes get cached and write once buffer is full (out-performs SQL DB like MySQL and document-based NoSQL DB like MongoDB)

-Cassendra:
-* Wide-column data

-CAP:
 http://blog.nahurst.com/visual-guide-to-nosql-systems
 * CA: RDBMS
 * CP: BigTable, HBase, Redis, MongoDB
+   * HBase gets frequent writes get cached and write only once when buffer is full (out-performs MongoDB)

-* AP: Dynamo, Cassendra (used in most web applications and video/image/music distribution platforms because consistency is not important)
+* AP: Dynamo, Cassendra
+   * good for most content distribution platforms because consistency is not important here
    * Dynamo is a key value store where cassandra is a column wide store; Cassendra > Redis

 Cassendra
 ---